xinwucwp/mhe/README.md

 to run the two 3D horizon extraction methods in 2 examples

+please email me xinming.wu@beg.utexas.edu to ask for the 3D datasets

 ---
 Copyright (c) 2018, Xinming Wu.
 All rights reserved.
 This software and accompanying materials are made available under the terms of